Tweety-Lab/TweetyLang/README.md

 # TweetyLang
 ![Version](https://img.shields.io/badge/Version-PREPREPREPREAlpha-red)

-TweetyLang is a native programming language designed around the philsophy of tools that ***Just Work***.
+TweetyLang is a native programming language designed around the philosophy of tools that ***Just Work***.
 It aims to bridge the gap between the ease of use of a high-level language like C#, and the control of low-level languages like C.

 ![Example of TweetyLang](https://github.com/user-attachments/assets/269a2d6a-00eb-4b90-8a7e-6aeae84cd4cf)